Testing Library

 expect(wrapper.getByText('Count: 1')).toBeTruthy;

-so there is no need to wrap
+Please note that all fireEvent methods are already wrapped by act so there is no need to wrap

 again.

-and waitForElement
+waitFor and waitForElement

-catches the assertion error util it passed, otherwise throw after timeout.
+waitFor catches the assertion error util it passed, otherwise throw after timeout.
 It's used for

 async component tests.